-- Ensure that available property tax revenue as determined by LPV set by MCAO will be enough to provide for budgeted expenditures not covered by the other revenue sources. - Establish the tax rate needed to balance the budget. - Maintain or reduce total amount of levy if appropriate to balance the current year while aiming to maintain appropriate reserves and consistency in property tax revenue assessments over the longterm.
+- Ensure that available property tax revenue as determined by LPV set by MCAO will be enough to provide for budgeted expenditures not covered by the other revenue sources. - Establish the tax rate needed to balance the budget. - Maintain or reduce total amount of levy if appropriate to balance the current year while aiming to maintain appropriate reserves and consistency in property tax revenue assessments over the long-term.

-Proposed Taxes & Fees
+Adopted Taxes & Fees

-PROPOSED FOR FY '24-'25
+ADOPTED FOR FY '24- '25